.GPX File Extension

-A GPX file is a GPS data saved in the GPS Exchange format, an open standard that can be freely used by GPS programs.
-It contains longitude and latitude location data, which includes waypoints, routes, and tracks.
-GPX files are saved in XML format that allows GPS data to be more easily imported and read by multiple programs and web services.
+A GPX file is a GPS data file saved in the GPS Exchange format, which is an open standard used by many GPS programs.
+It contains longitude and latitude location data that may include waypoints, routes, and tracks.
+GPX files are saved in XML format, which allows GPS data to be more easily imported and read by multiple programs and web services.

 GPX files store three types of data: